Skip to content

 We have tried to utilize our existing coffee contracts and shorter-term contracts to mitigate the short term and rapid increases, but as the Brazilian crop estimates continue to dramatically decrease and prices remain high and projected to go higher, we are forced to increase our prices.
 This is not a matter taken lightly since we know all Americans have been battered by inflation.

 Quality coffee, though more costly, is an affordable luxury, if not a necessity, for most people.
-Even though these increase are large on a per pound basis, they are small on a per cup basis.
+Even though these increases are large on a per pound basis, they are small on a per cup basis.
 Thinking the price of coffee will remain at these levels through 2025 and into 2026, we are now fixing short term contracts based on origin to help mitigate the daily fluctuations in price or availability.
 We hope that this brings additional stability to the prices we charge you.

 Evaluate all your cost inputs and local competition to ensure you are charging enough to cover your increased labor, overhead, dairy, taxes, insurance and other costs.

 16oz of ground coffee generally yields 273oz of brewed drip coffee.
 That yields around 21 to 23 servings of 12oz cups of coffee.
-Therefore an $1.00 increase in the cost of coffee per pound only increases your cost from $0.52 to $0.56, or $.04 per cup.
+Therefore a $1.00 increase in the cost of coffee per pound only increases your cost from $0.52 to $0.56, or $.04 per cup.

 If you currently sell your drip coffee for $2.50 per 12oz cup, changing that to $2.55 makes up for the increased cost to you, and is indiscernible to your customers.
 A store operator may want to increase the price of the cup further to help cover their additional overhead costs.